swyxio/swyxdotio/content/writing/nontechnical/slowmad-qna.md

 - I spent January in SF for some conference and the Netlify All-hands.
 - February was in Hawaii with JSConfHi and working out of a delightful coworking space.
-- March was my only PTO to date for a Socorro dive trip (planned for over a year) with dive buddies and extended stay in Mexico, with stopovers in LA and SF for speaking opportunities.
+- March was my only PTO to date for a Socorro dive trip (planned for over a year) with dive buddies and extended stay in Mexico, with stopovers in LA, SF, and Florida for speaking/work.
 - April and May was my first time back in NYC (having entirely skipped out on cold season), but I knew I would be traveling again (including a brief trip to Bangalore) and didn't want to commit to a place so I found a dirt cheap, really crappy (the floor creaked when I walk around, and the roommate yelled at me if I didn't push my chair back in after a meal) sublet in Journal Square.
 During these two months I actively scouted and found my heart setting on my current place.
 - June brought me back to Singapore for my big JSConfAsia talk (which Netlify did not support) and associated events, and then to Toronto and finally back to NY/NJ.
 I had more travel planned, but nothing that intense, so I decided to finally launch the roommate hunt and finally sign my first long term lease for a place since leaving SF 3 years ago.